Summerton Mill

 Summerton Mill is a British children's television series created by Pete Bryden and Ed Cookson.
 It was first shown on the CBeebies channel in 2005 as a segment of the BBC's Tikkabilla.
 It has subsequently been repeated both within Tikkabilla and as a standalone show on CBeebies and BBC Two.

-It is a stop motion animated series, set at an ruined watermill, featuring the characters Dan, his dog Fluffa, Dr and Mrs Naybhur who used to live up on the hill, Francoise the cow, Mousey-Tongue the cat, two "yellow-spinner" chickens and the "millfreaks", tiny creatures which appear to resemble small, furry hedgehogs.
+It is a stop motion animated series, set at a ruined watermill, featuring the characters Dan, his dog Fluffa, Dr and Mrs Naybhur who used to live up on the hill, Francoise the cow, Mousey-Tongue the cat, two "yellow-spinner" chickens and the "millfreaks", tiny creatures which appear to resemble small, furry hedgehogs.

 Premise

 Each episode begins with narration explaining that when the waterwheel at abandoned Summerton Mill turns, it returns to its original state, complete with its former inhabitants Dan, Dr. Naybhur and Mrs. Naybhur.

 After a short and humorous event, the waterwheel slows down, and Summerton Mill returns to its present state.